Applications for grants are currently closed. Please check this website for updates of future rounds.

 (This is not an exhaustive list)

 These can be in any format including a picture or screen grab from your phone.

-We will be asking whether you have received any support via the Government’s schemes (CJRS or SEISS) and/or if you have any income from a low paid job.
+We will be asking whether you have received any support via the Government’s schemes (CJRS or SEISS), any income from a low paid job or received support before from the Theatre Artists Fund or another hardship grant.
 We will then be able to assess applicants level of hardship in greater detail and be able to award grants accordingly.

 You will also be asked to provide details of up to 5 professional role/s or job/s that you have done between 1st January 2019 and 31st March 2020 (a 15 month period).
 Your jobs might have occurred one after another or might have overlapped, but the total time worked needs to add up to a minimum of eight weeks.
 You may include part-time roles as long as the total adds up to at least eight weeks.

 All applicants will be required to provide a CV demonstrating their professional theatre roles/jobs between January 2019 and March 2020 (a 15 month period).
 This must be in PDF or .doc / .docx format.

 Your profession – the following freelancer roles are eligible

 - Actor / Musical Theatre Actor / Actor Musician

 - Assisted Performances Service Provider (i.e. audio description, BSL, captions)*